gdonlol/todo-list/README.md

 - Account authentication system

 ## Usage:
-1. Clone repository
+1. **Clone repository**: Start by cloning the repository to your local machine using Git.
-2. Install dependencies in both frontend and backend `npm install`
+2. **Install dependencies**: Navigate to both the frontend and backend directories in your terminal or command prompt, then run `npm install` to install the required dependencies for each part of the application.
-3. Create .env file in backend
+3. **Create environment file**: In the backend directory, create a file named `.env`.
+This file will store sensitive information such as database connection URLs and secret keys.
-4. In .env, connect your MongoDB database cluster url in .env using `MONGOURL='<URL HERE>'`
+4. **Configure MongoDB URL**: Inside the `.env` file, set up a MongoDB connection URL using the format `MONGOURL='<URL HERE>'`.
+Replace `<URL HERE>` with the actual URL of your MongoDB database cluster.
-5. Add secret to .env using `SECRET='<any string>'` for account token authentication system
+5. **Set secret key**: Also in the `.env` file, define a secret key for use in account token authentication.
+Use the format `SECRET='<any string>'`, replacing `<any string>` with a string of your choice.
-6. Run with `npm start`
+6. **Start the application**: Once you've configured the environment variables, you can start the application by running `npm start` in the root directory of the project.
+This command will launch both the frontend and backend servers, allowing you to access the application in your web browser.

 ## Demo:
 https://github.com/gdonlol/todo-list/assets/66427508/b3114910-66bd-4738-8303-59174057c55b